dheerajchand/resume_generator/outputs/data_analysis/long/topographic_classic/md/dheeraj_chand_data_analysis_long_topographic_classic.md

 - Pioneered the integration of advanced mapping techniques into standard reports, including choropleths and hexagonal grid maps
 - Developed innovative approaches to visualizing demographic and market data, enhancing clients' understanding of research findings
 - Supported senior researchers with technical analysis and reporting using advanced statistical methods and data processing
+- Trained staff on building `Python` tooling for report generation and analysis

 ---